 - In a war drama, lighthearted action movie, etc:

-- More Genre Savvy characters abandon vehicles and throw themselves in a ditch or into foliage alongside the road.
+- More intelligent characters abandon vehicles and throw themselves in a ditch or into foliage alongside the road.

-- Less Genre Savvy vehicle drivers try to dodge the bullets.
+- Less intelligent vehicle drivers try to dodge the bullets.

-- In a comedy, Genre Savvy characters try to outrun the bullets or dodge them by dancing.
+- In a comedy, characters try to outrun the bullets or dodge them by dancing.

-Showing the path of devastation wrought by the likes of the P47-D's eight .50 cal machine guns would be much more difficult, expensive, dangerous, and confusing.
-The guns were individually aimed at a single point of intersection a certain distance in front of the plane.
+Showing the path of devastation wrought by the likes of the P-47D's eight .50 cal machine guns would be much more difficult, expensive, dangerous and confusing, and the likely results would not be suitable for most audiences.
+The guns were individually aimed at a single point of intersection a certain distance in front of the plane (think about it - if the guns weren't turned slightly inward so that the shots converged, planes would have trouble with air combat as they'd end up missing targets to both the left and right at the same time).
 They were also far too powerful to waste on a single individual.
 These planes were said to be capable of sawing fully grown trees in half on a strafing run.
+Pilots described train cars being pushed over and horses being thrown 30 feet by the sheer kinetic impact.
 Not that a pilot would be likely to see a single person on the ground in any case.
-Without spotters on the ground in radio contact pilots would strafe vehicles, roads, trains, or large obvious targets.
+Without spotters on the ground in radio contact, pilots would strafe vehicles, roads, trains, or large obvious targets.

 - Magical Shopping Arcade Abenobashi uses this trope straight for purposes of parody.
 Sashi ends up getting strafed by a bi-plane in an episode where he's trapped in a world filled with nothing but Hollywood movie references and cliches.

 - In Sound of the Sky, Filicia is targeted by a tank's secondary gunner; the shots describe the standard 'bullet line' toward her.